G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

 Monitoring WebRTC events and calling appropriate handlers in your code.

 The latest library version, 0.72.0, is available at https://rtckit.gvideo.io/0.72.0/index.esm.js.
-For more information, refer to <a href="" target="_blank">Tech details of JS WebRTC WHIP library</a>.

 ### Start a stream with the Gcore WebRTC WHIP library